alexanderbazo/TwitterCrawlerCMD/Readme.md

 ## Install

 Clone this repository and run `npm install` to install dependencies.
 Create a new database using the provided schema (`sqlite/schema.sqlite`).
+If you have installed the sqlite cli tool this command should create the databse `sqlite3 DATABASENAME < sqlite/schema.sqlite`.

 ## Config